Which of the following is a characteristic of the standard normal... | Study Prep in Pearson+

 Multiple Choice

-Which of the following is a characteristic of the standard normal probability distribution?
+Which of the following is a characteristic of the standard normal distribution?

 A